How to give feedback to creative and production people

 And that just makes the process harder.

-Finding one or more positives (more is always better), shows respect for the effort your creative, production and post-team have put into the project thus far by pointing out the elements of the project that work.
+Finding one or more positives (more is always better), shows respect for the effort your creative, production and post-team have put into the project thus far.

 By putting a positive spin up front, you have set the stage to be more receptive when you have to deliver your feedback on what isn’t working.